Geography of New York (state): Topography

 New York lies upon the portion of the Appalachian Mountains where the mountains generally assume the character of hills and finally sink to a level of the lowlands that surround the great depression filled by Lake Ontario and the St. Lawrence River.
 Three distinct mountain masses can be identified in the state.
 The most easterly of these ranges—a continuation of the Blue Ridge Mountains of Virginia—enters the state from New Jersey and extends northeast through Rockland and Orange counties to the Hudson River, continuing on the east side of that river as the highlands of Putnam and Dutchess counties.
 A northerly extension of the same range passes into the Green Mountains of western Massachusetts and Vermont.
 This range is known in New York as the Hudson Highlands.
 The highest peaks are 1000 to 1700 ft above sea level.
 The rocks that compose these mountains are principally primitive or igneous, and the mountains themselves are rough, rocky, precipitous, and unfit for cultivation.

-The second series of mountains enters the state from Pennsylvania and extends northeast through Sullivan, Ulster, and Greene counties, terminating and culminating in the Catskill Mountains west of the Hudson.
+The second series of mountains enters the state from Pennsylvania and extends northeast through Sullivan, Ulster, and Greene counties, terminating and culminating in the Catskill Mountains west of the Hudson River.
 The highest peaks are 3000 to 4200 ft above sea level.
 The Shawangunk Mountains, a high and continuous ridge extending between Sullivan and Orange counties and into the southern part of Ulster County, is the extreme eastern range of this series.
 The Helderberg and Hellibark Mountains are spurs extending north from the main range into Albany and Schoharie counties.
 This whole mountain system is principally composed of rocks of the New York system above the Medina sandstone.
 The summits are generally crowned with red sandstone and with the conglomerate of the coal measures.
 The declivities are steep and rocky, and a large share of the surface is too rough for cultivation.